- Everything goes back to Start

 Use an SD card

 If your phone has an SD memory card slot, you can add storage space to your phone to avoid needing to delete things.
-You can also store any new pictures, music, or videos directly on the SD card.
+You can also store any new photos, music, videos, and more directly on the SD card.
 See Use an SD card to add space to learn more.

 Not every Windows Phone has expandable storage, though, so moving files to the cloud or your computer may be your best bet to back things up.

-You can back up some files directly from your phone by saving them to SkyDrive.
-Then, just delete them from your phone to clear up space on it.
-You can even download the SkyDrive app to view and manage files you've saved to SkyDrive, right from your phone.
+You can back up some files directly from your phone by saving them to OneDrive.
+Then, just delete them from your phone to clear up that space.
+You can even download the OneDrive app to view and manage files you've saved to OneDrive, right from your phone.

-For pictures and videos, you can either automatically save them to the cloud as you take them, or manually upload them at any time from the Photos Hub.
-You can also save Office docs to SkyDrive from the Office Hub.
+For photos and videos, you can either automatically save them to the cloud as you take them, or manually upload them at any time from the Photos Hub.
+You can also save Office docs to OneDrive from the Office Hub.